ionburstcloud/send/docs/deployment.md

 ## Building
 * We assume an already configured virtual-host on your webserver with an existing empty htdocs folder
-* First, remove that htdocs folder - we will replace it with Firefox Send's version now
+* First, remove that htdocs folder - we will replace it with Send's version now
 * git clone https://github.com/mozilla/send.git htdocs
 * Make now sure you are NOT root but rather the user your webserver is serving files under (e.g. "su www-data" or whoever the owner of your htdocs folder is)
 * npm install
 * npm run build

 ## Running
-To have a permanently running version of Firefox Send as a background process:
+To have a permanently running version of Send as a background process:

 * Create a file "run.sh" with:
 ```